ggniadek/devops-test-workflows/workflow-service/README.md

      - `if isinstance(d, str) and (d == 'no data available'):` was changed to `if isinstance(datasets, str) and (datasets == 'no data available'):`
 - ⁠⁠Fixed temporary folder for cache stuff—I’ll explain this later
 - Create an account to get the token: https://cpauth.icos-cp.eu/home/
+- Changed the timeout from Lambda from the default `3s` to `>3m`.
+In this case, timeout is of no use.

 #### To-dos
-- [ ] Verify that the PDF is really created (at the end of the code).
+- [ ] Verify that the PDF is really creat    ed (at the end of the code).
 - [ ] Check if the zipped folder must really be `python` for it to work on AWS Lambda.
 - [ ] There was a blog that hinted me for the MacOS binary compilation problem, I am not sure if it is the one below.
 Confirm this.